AnkurSheel/bookland/Bookland/input/posts/2021/2021-02-07-the-art-of-learning/index.md

 We need to learn how to use emotion to our advantage.
 If we take on the mentality of a victim then half the battle is already lost.

-> The unconscious mind is a powerful tool, and learning how to relax under pressure is a key first step to tapping into its potential.
+> The unconscious mind is a powerful tool, and learning how to relax under pressure is a key first step to tapping into its potential

 An error can trigger fear or confusion that muddies the decision-making process.
 But, we need to remember that its the not the first mistake but the subsequent mistakes that prove disastrous.
 Being able to regain presence and clarity of mind after making an error can turn losses into wins.